Abhiram-Mangde/RAG-Chatbot/README.md

 - How to design a fallback system for LLMs and embeddings.
 - How to build a clean, user-friendly Streamlit UI for document-based chat.

+## This project is a Python-based Retrieval-Augmented Generation (RAG) chatbot.
+It should:

+- Accept PDF and Excel file uploads.
+- Extract and chunk content from these files.
+- Use vector search to retrieve relevant context.
+- Use OpenAI GPT (or similar) to answer user questions based on the retrieved context.
+- Use Streamlit for the user interface.

 ## Setup
 1. Ensure you have Python 3.8+
 2. (Recommended) Create a virtual environment: